Miiazz/CTF-Writeups/README.md

 # CTF-Writeups
-A collection of write-ups for various
+A collection of write-ups for various Capture the Flag Challenges.